• Events

 • Chair of the Board

-• Organize, schedule and run Board meetings
+• Organize, schedule, and run Board meetings

-• Focus on Board engagement and development and organizational assistance for Executive Director (e.g., regular meetings with Executive Director)
+• Provide organizational assistance for Executive Director (e.g., regular meetings with Executive Director)

 • Act as liaison between the Board and Staff